masolimano/maneage/README-hacking.md

      $ git tag -a v0              # Tag this as the zero-th version of your project.
      ```

- - **Push to the remote**: Push your first commit and its tag to the remote
+ - **Push to the remote**: Push your first commit and its tag to your
-     repository with these commands:
+     remote repository with these commands.
+Since we have setup your
+     `master' branch to follow `origin/master`, you can just use `git push`
+     from now on.

      ```shell
-     git push -u origin --all
+     git push
-     git push -u origin --tags
+     git push --tags
      ```

  - **Start your exciting research**: You are now ready to add flesh and